realcletusola/selenium-test-project/README.md

    - Use selenium to drag and drop objects on a web page

 8. **Radio Button Test**
-   - Test multiple radio buttons using 3 different approach
+   - Test multiple radio buttons and check boxes using 3 different approach

+9. **Date Picker**
+   - Automate date selection

 <!-- 3. **Search Functionality Test**
    - Tests the search feature with various keywords.